Dosage Form: injection

 Phenylephrine Hydrochloride Injection - Clinical Pharmacology

-Phenylephrine is the active moiety.
-Metabolites are inactive at both the a-1 and a-2 adrenergic receptors.
-Following parenteral administration of phenylephrine hydrochloride, increases in systolic blood pressure, diastolic blood pressure, mean arterial blood pressure, and total peripheral vascular resistance are observed.
-The onset of blood pressure increase following an intravenous bolus phenylephrine hydrochloride administration is rapid and the effect may persist for up to 20 minutes.
-As mean arterial pressure increases following parenteral doses, vagal activity also increases, resulting in reflex bradycardia.
+Interaction of phenylephrine with α1-adrenergic receptors on vascular smooth muscle cells causes activation of the cells and results in vasoconstriction.
+Following phenylephrine hydrochloride intravenous administration, increases in systolic and diastolic blood pressures, mean arterial blood pressure, and total peripheral vascular resistance are observed.
+The onset of blood pressure increase following an intravenous bolus phenylephrine hydrochloride administration is rapid, typically within minutes.
+As blood pressure increases following intravenous administration, vagal activity also increases, resulting in reflex bradycardia.
 Phenylephrine has activity on most vascular beds, including renal, pulmonary, and splanchnic arteries.

-Following an intravenous infusion of phenylephrine hydrochloride, the effective half- life was approximately 5 minutes.
-The steady-state volume of distribution (340 L) exceeded the body volume by a factor of 5, suggesting a high distribution into certain organ compartments.
+Following an intravenous infusion of phenylephrine hydrochloride, the observed effective half- life was approximately 5 minutes.
+The steady-state volume of distribution of approximately 340 L suggests a high distribution into organs and peripheral tissues.
 The average total serum clearance is approximately 2100 mL/min.
 The observed phenylephrine plasma terminal elimination half-life was 2.5 hours.

 How Supplied/Storage and Handling